IHE/ITI.MHD/input/pagecontent/ITI-66.md

 :This parameter, of type date, specifies the time when the List was created.
 See FHIR [http://hl7.org/fhir/R4/search.html#date](http://hl7.org/fhir/R4/search.html#date) for use of the date search type.

 **designationType**
 :This IHE extension on parameters defined as [SearchParameter/List-DesignationType](SearchParameter-List-DesignationType.html), of type token, specifies the designation type of the List.
-The value of the designation type element indicates the clinical purpose of the SubmissionSet or Folder.
+The value of the designation type element expresses contentType of submissionSet or the codeList of a Folder.
+Usually expressed in LOINC or SNOMED.
 Note that servers that do not support this extended search parameter will ignore it, and thus return more results than expected.

 **identifier**
 :This parameter, of type token, specifies an identifier for this List.
 The search results represent the results of a search on List.masterIdentifier and List.identifier.
 See [ITI TF-2x: Appendix Z.2](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#query-parameters) for additional constraints on the use of the token search parameter type.